To the college grads

 The only way you can get the attention of the innovators is to prove you’re worth hiring.
 A bullet point resume doesn’t cut it.

 So start building your portfolio.
 Take on a project.
 Volunteer at local conventions.
-Do three months of free work for websites that are thriving.
+Do a month of free work for websites that are thriving.
 Start a blog.

 Ironically, the thing that has the most potential to hurt your career right now is taking the safe route.
 And there are plenty of great opportunities out there if you stray from the common path.
 So learn to disdain the status quo and start crafting a remarkable story for yourself.